scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 title: Announcing Dotty 0.13.0-RC1 with Spark support, top level definitions and redesigned implicits
 author: Aggelos Biboudis
 authorImg: /images/aggelos.jpg
-date: 2019-03-04
+date: 2019-03-05
 ---

 Hello hello!
-This is the second release for 2019, let's call it the _Contextual_ release and you will understand why we are super excited in a bit! ✨🎊🎉
+This is the second release for 2019.
+Spark, top level definitions and redesigned implicits ✨🎊🎉 are the most important inclusions in this release and you will understand why we are super excited, in a bit!

 Without further ado, today we release the version 0.13.0-RC1 of the Dotty compiler.
 This release serves as a technology preview that demonstrates new language features and the compiler supporting them.

 Dotty is the project name for technologies that are being considered for inclusion in Scala 3.
 Scala has pioneered the fusion of object-oriented and